Germany national football team: Kits and crest

 The 2006 World Cup saw a widespread public display of the German national flag.

 The national team's home kit has been traditionally a white shirt, black shorts, and white socks.
 The colours are derived from the 19th-century flag of the North German State of Prussia.
 Since 1988, many of the home kit's designs incorporate details patterned after the modern German flag.
 For the 2014 World Cup, Germany's kit was white shorts rather than the traditional black due to FIFA's kit clashing rule for the tournament.
 The away shirt colour has changed several times.
 Historically, a green shirt with white shorts is the most often used alternative colour combination, derived from the DFB colours – though it is often erroneously reported that the choice is in recognition of the fact that Ireland, whose home shirts are green, were the first nation to play Germany in a friendly game after World War II.
 However, the first team to play Germany after WWII, as stated above, was actually Switzerland.
 Other colours such as red, grey and black have also been used.

 A change from black to red came in 2005 on the request of Jürgen Klinsmann, but Germany played every game at the 2006 World Cup in its home white colours.
 In 2010, the away colours then changed back to a black shirt and white shorts, but at the World Cup, the team dressed up in the black shorts from the home kit.
 The kit used by Germany returned to a green shirt on its away kit, but then changed again to red-and-black striped shirts with white stripes and letters and black shorts.

-Adidas AG is the longstanding kit provider to the national team, a sponsorship that began in 1954 and is contracted to continue until at least 2022.
+Adidas AG is the longstanding kit provider to the national team, a sponsorship that began in 1954 and is contracted to continue through 2026.
 In the 70s, Germany wore Erima kits (a German brand, formerly a subsidiary of Adidas).
 In March 2024, Nike was announced as the new kit sponsor after 70 years of Adidas, causing widespread criticism and backlash.

 As a common practice, three stars were added above the crest in 1996, symbolising Germany's World Cup titles in 1954, 1974, and 1990.
 In 2014, a fourth star was added after Germany were crowned world champions for the fourth time.